 - Smile more than you frown

 Honestly, I grew up with so many rules in Austria and especially my mom was pretty strict to have my brother and I live by these rules.
 As a child (and at times even as an adult) I tried to bend these rules as much as I could but today I know that this strict education for personal excellence has shaped me into who I am today.

 What does this mean for you and the people at work?

-If there are no rules and they are not reinforced, people will make their own.
+If there are no rules or the rules are not reinforced, people will make their own rules.